- Button Prize

-In 1990 an award called "The Infrared and Millimeter Wave Prize", to be awarded "for outstanding contributions to the field of infrared and millimeter waves", was initiated by the Program Council (now known as the International Organizing Committee) and awarded in the first instance to Kenneth J. Button, founder of the conference series.
-The following year it was agreed by the Program Council to rename the Prize "The Kenneth J Button Prize" in recognition of Ken Button's outstanding contributions to the community, both as a scientist and as the initiator and driving force of this series of conferences.
-The criterion for awarding the Prize was later changed to its present form: "for outstanding contributions to the science of infrared, millimeter, and terahertz waves".
-The prize consists of a cash award of $3000, a certificate, and a medal.
-All are awarded to the winner at the IRMMW-THz conference which follows the selection of a recipient.
+In 1990 an award called "The Infrared and Millimeter Wave Prize," to be awarded "for outstanding contributions to the field of infrared and millimeter waves," was initiated by the Program Council (now known as the International Organizing Committee) and awarded in the first instance to Kenneth J Button, founder of the conference series.
+The following year it was agreed by the Program Council to rename the Prize "The Kenneth J Button Prize" in recognition of Ken Button's outstanding contributions to the Infrared and Millimeter Wave Community, both as a scientist and as the initiator and driving force of this series of conferences.
+In September 2013, the criterion for awarding the Prize was changed to its present form: "for outstanding contributions to the science of infrared, millimeter, and terahertz waves".

 For instructions on the nomination procedure, please click Prize Nomination Instructions.pdf.

 Previous KJB Prize Winners

 2019 Dmitri Basov

 2017 Federico Capasso